AdobeDocs/journey-optimizer.en/help/using/code-based/get-started-code-based.md

 * It is marketer-persona focused.

 **Code-based experience**

 * Edit your content using the [personalization editor](create-code-based.md#edit-code).
-* The code-based experience requires previous development work on your implementation to make sure that your surfaces can interpret and deliver the content published on the edge by [!DNL Journey Optimizer] for these surfaces.
-[Learn more](#surface-definition)
+* The code-based experience requires previous development work on your implementation to make sure that your applications can interpret and deliver the content published on the edge by [!DNL Journey Optimizer] for these locations.
+[Learn more](code-based-configuration.md#surface-definition)
 * It requires more planning and it can change only the things that developers specify.
-Therefore, it is essential to identify the components (home banner, hero image, menu bar, etc.) on the surfaces that need to be modified for personalization or testing, and work with your development team to build the implementation needed for handling these changes.
+Therefore, it is essential to identify the components (home banner, hero image, menu bar, etc.) on the applications that need to be modified for personalization or testing, and work with your development team to build the implementation needed for handling these changes.
 * It allows you to use JSON code content.
 * It is developer-persona focused.